 No matter the time of the year, I’m always thinking about the upcoming season and how I’m going to decorate my home.
 So right now, I’m obsessed with fall decor!

-I’m always crushing on pumpkins, so there are plenty of those to be found throughout the house.
+I’ve got a thing for pumpkins… so there are plenty of those to be found throughout the house.

 I also love leaves, berries, pinecones, mums, apples and the autumnal color palette so I use a lot of those accents too.